 Investment funds within the SWS Main Portfolio, including interest generated that flows back into cash reserves, are used to support the general business of SWS as defined in the Standing Rules and Leadership Manual.
 Funds within the SWS Student Grants and Awards Portfolio, including interest generated that flows back into cash reserves via the disbursement strategy, are used to support student grants and SWS awards as defined in the Awards Committee section of the Leadership Manual.
 Funds within the SWS Chapters Portfolio, including interest generated that flows back into cash reserves, shall be used by chapters to support their respective chapter activities per the Standing Rules and Leadership Manual.
-Refer to the investment policy in Appendix X for guidelines on investing SWS funds.
+Refer to the Consolidation history of the investment policy in the Leadership Manual Appendix G for guidelines on investing SWS funds.